maisha-maliha/BackEndProject/README.md

 now that the project is setup we can now build the whole project and run it.

 ### STEP 3:

+You need to create the public and private key inside the /utils folder. so in your terminal type: `cd utils`

+Then you do the following

+private key creation: `openssl genrsa -out private_key.pem`

+public key creation: `openssl rsa -in private_key.pem -pubout -out public_key.pem`

+### STEP 4:
 In you terminal run
 `docker-compose up --build`

+the server will be running

 This will take some time and once all is setup.
 To check if its working visit `http://localhost:8000/docs`